Pritchardia thurstonii

 Pritchardia thurstonii is a species of flowering plant in the family Arecaceae.

-It is endemic to Fiji, in particular the Lau Islands.
+It is native to Fiji, in particular the Lau Islands, and the island of ʻEua in Tonga.

-It is threatened by habitat loss.
+It is vulnerable and threatened by habitat loss.

 It is sometimes known as the Thurston's palm or the Lau fan palm and is named after a former Fijian Governor John Bates Thurston.